You’ve been brought in as the founding member of the Customer Success team — congratulations!

 Connect the value customers are receiving from your product to the money they're paying.

-Startups often tinker with pricing models in their early days.
+Startups often tinker with pricing models in the early days.

 Experimentation is a great way to figure out what works, but it also means that Customer Success teams can be left juggling numerous cost structures and incentives.
 If one customer is charged per seat and another is paying by API traffic, you need to be mindful of these factors when making recommendations.